fieldtrip/website/development/realtime/audio2ft.md

 tags: [realtime, audio]
 ---

-# Streaming realtime data from soundcard using PortAudio

 We provide a standalone tool called **audio2ft** (see "realtime/datasource/audio") to grab audio data from the soundcard using PortAudio, and stream it to a FieldTrip buffer.
 You need to call this tool with a number that selects your sound card and driver architecture, and the usual command line arguments for selecting the FieldTrip buffer server address, that is